yesco/imacs/README.md

       - some things rewrite whole screen!
       - when you move till after the file end, it gets funny (TOFIX)
       - big files should mess it up
+      - down/up to line that isn't that wide gets little funny (TOFIX)

       Why
       ===